 There are no cases of COVID-19 to report in the community today.

-There are four new cases of COVID-19 to report in recent returnees, in managed isolation facilities since yesterday’s
+There are no new cases of COVID-19 to report in recent returnees, in managed isolation facilities since yesterday’s

-Three previously reported cases have now recovered.
-The number of active cases in New Zealand is 37.
+Seven previously reported cases have now recovered.
+The number of active cases in New Zealand is 30.

 The seven-day rolling average of new cases detected at the border is two.